aws-samples/aws-serverless-workshops/WebApplication/5_SNSNotifications/README.md

 The diagram above shows how the SNS component you will build in this module integrates with the existing components you built previously.
 The grayed out items are pieces you have already implemented in previous steps.

-This module will focus on integration of Simple Notification Service (SNS) in your current architecture.
-The existing NodeJS code (requestUnicorn.js) has been altered slightly to publish a message containing the dispatched unicorn name to an SNS topic.
+This module will focus on integration of SNS to your current architecture.
+The existing NodeJS code "requestUnicorn.js" has been altered slightly to publish a message to an SNS topic.

-You may also notice that a new file (tallyUnicorn.js) has been introduced.
+You may also notice that a new file "tallyUnicorn.js" has been introduced.
 This contains code for the new lambda function in which will need to be subscribed to the SNS topic in order to receive messages.
 Once the message is received, it will proceed to update a separate DynamoDB table that keeps track of the number of times each unicorn has been dispatched so far.

-This module will also be a challenge as it will take your knowledge mainly from module 3 in which you will provision a new Lambda and DynamoDB table and update the existing Lambda IAM policy.
+This module will also be a challenge as it will take your knowledge from module 3 in which you will add on serverless code to provision one more Lambda and DynamoDB table.

 Lets Begin!